Vsevolod-Muronets/Porfolio/IBM_AI_Engineering/Developing AI Applications with Python and Flask/Module 3 - Creating AI Application and Deploy using Flask/final_project/README.md

     **For Option 2 -Peer-Graded Submission and Evaluation**: Take a **screenshot** of the code and save it as `5b_unit_testing_result.png`for Peer Assignment.

-**Optional:**

-At any point of time if you want to push your code to your forked GitHub repository, you can do so by following the instructions provided in this [link](https://cf-courses-data.static.labs.skills.network/9Yqz09lYagTH_Eo5c9BXqQ/Get%20familiar%20with%20Git%20Commands-v1.md.html).

-::page{title="Task 6: Web deployment of the application using Flask"}
+# Task 6: Web deployment of the application using Flask

 After all the tests are successfully completed, you need to deploy the application on the web.
 This will enable the customer to access and use the application.